-- ▶ Apprenticeships may narrow options early on.
-Your child will need to have a fairly clear idea of the type of career they wish to pursue. - ▶ It may be difficult for your child to combine studying with working. - The salary of an apprentice can be quite low and your child will also need to consider financing their travel and living expenses if they are not living at home.
-Furthermore, your child may need to pay back their course fees if they choose to leave their apprenticeship early. - Your child may feel that they are missing out on the 'student life' if taking a degree apprenticeship.
+- Apprenticeships may narrow options early on.
+Your child will need to have a fairly clear idea of the type of career they wish to pursue. - ▶ It may be difficult for your child to combine studying with working. - ► The salary of an apprentice can be quite low and your child will also need to consider financing their travel and living expenses if they are not living at home. - Your child may feel that they are missing out on the 'student life' if taking a degree apprenticeship.
 However, some universities still offer their degree apprentices a strong student experience. - Many companies provide graduate schemes for university leavers on completion of their degree. - ▶ Entering the work place at an early age may lead to fatigue. - Degree apprenticeships are still quite new so there is a limited number of vacancies at the moment.

-- ✓ Does your child have a clear idea of the type of career or job they want to pursue? - ✓ Is your child more suited to an applied and hands-on working environment? - ✓ Is your child organised and able to balance work with academic study? - ✓ Will your child perform better under the guidance of a supervisor in a work environment? - ✓ Will your child enjoy the combination of different learning environments? - ✓ Does your child enjoy practical / active homework assignments?
+- Does your child have a clear idea of the type of career or job they want to pursue? - ✓ Is your child more suited to an applied and hands-on working environment? - ✓ Is your child organised and able to balance work with academic study? - ✓ Will your child perform better under the guidance of a supervisor in a work environment? - ✓ Will your child enjoy the combination of different learning environments? - ✓ Does your child enjoy practical / active homework assignments?